 Accommodation near Uluṟu is eye-wateringly expensive.
 Unless you’re prepared to drop around $400 a night on a bed, camping is the way to go here.
 There’s an alternative camping spot 40km east of Uluṟu – it’s free and legal but it has very little in terms of amenities so it’s best suited to the entirely self-sufficient campers.

 Day 3 – Uluṟu-Kata Tjuṯa National Park

 A sunrise camel ride is a brilliantly different introduction to Uluṟu and is well worth the early start and marginally sore arse.
-As you ride your desert ship through soul warming red earth, you’ll reboot your brain with factoids about camels and the local area from your guide, providing plenty of impressive small-talk ammo for your next strained conversation or pick-up.
+As you ride your desert ship through soul-warming red earth, you’ll reboot your brain with factoids about camels and the local area from your guide, providing plenty of impressive small-talk ammo for your next strained conversation.

-Throwing yourself out of plane is another unique new way you can also experience the rock and as adrenaline levels re-calibrate at sunset, it’s a great opportunity to check out the Field of Light, a trippy art installation made up of 50,000 kaleidoscopic lights.
+Throwing yourself out of plane is another unique way you can experience the rock, and as adrenaline levels re-calibrate at sunset, it’s a great opportunity to check out the Field of Light, a trippy art installation made up of 50,000 kaleidoscopic lights.
 As the star veil takes over above, you’ll be thanking your lucky ones that you booked a trip to the Red Centre.

 Afterwards, head on over to the Pioneer BBQ near the campground, a humming outback pub where you can buy raw meat and veggies to cook as you see fit!

 Note: You’ll need to buy your National Park Pass ($25 for three days).